A Quick Guide to Harvard Referencing | Citation Examples

 Creating a Harvard reference list

-The reference list, sometimes called a bibliography, appears at the end of your text.
+A bibliography or reference list appears at the end of your text.
 It lists all your sources in alphabetical order by the author’s last name, giving complete information so that the reader can look them up if necessary.

 The reference entry starts with the author’s last name followed by initial(s).
 Only the first word of the title is capitalised (as well as any proper nouns).

 As with in-text citations, up to three authors should be listed; when there are four or more, list only the first author followed by ‘et al.’: